The Absolute Best Cheesesteaks In America

 John's Roast Pork also makes a great cheesesteak.
 Although its name refers to another type of Philadelphia sandwich, John's Roast Pork has been making cheesesteaks longer than most.
 It opened its doors in the 1930s, owner John Bucci told 6ABC.
 As for reviews, Philadelphia Inquirer food critic Craig LaBan said in 2002 the cheesesteak at John's Roast Pork was overall the best, hands down.
 Renowned chef Andrew Zimmern is also a huge fan, he says on his website.
 Even Bon Appétit has called the cheesesteak at John's "really, really good."

 The shop has received several accolades, including a James Beard Award in 2006.
-Very recently, it also won a $10,000 cheesesteak contest hosted by the hot sauce brand TRUFF, PhillyVoice reported.
-Thanks to the shop's loyal fans, their sandwich was voted the best in Philadelphia, once again.
+In 2021, it also won a $10,000 cheesesteak contest hosted by the hot sauce brand TRUFF, PhillyVoice reported.
+Thanks to the shop's loyal fans, its sandwich was voted the best in Philadelphia, once again.

 According to Eater, the rolls are from Philly-based Carangi Baking Company, the steak is made from loin tails, and American, mild provolone, and sharp provolone are the cheese choices.
 Unlike its Philly competitors, John's Roast Pork does not serve Cheez Whiz.

-Pop's Philly Steaks in Las Vegas is another winner.
+POPS in Las Vegas is another winner.
 Since 2002, the restaurant has been slinging hundreds of cheesesteaks all day, every day (since the place is open 24/7).
-Pop's sells around 2,000 cheesesteaks every week, according to their website.
+POPS sells around 2,000 cheesesteaks every week, according to its website.
 It is a popular spot in this tourist-heavy town.

 Jake's Steaks - San Francisco